edinburghlivinglab/ddc/pages/sprint.md

 ## Key Dates

-**Fast Hack event**: Beginning Wednesday 27th January 2016
+**Discovery Sprint event**: Beginning Wednesday 30th January 2019
-**Team Presentations** ([Assignment GP1]({{ site.baseurl }}/assignment_gp1/)): Class time, Friday 29th January 2016
+**Team Presentations** ([Assignment GP1]({{ site.baseurl }}/assignment_gp1/)): Class time, Friday 1st February 2019
-**Fast Hack individual report** ([Assignment R1]({{ site.baseurl }}/assignment_r1/)): due 16:00 Monday, 8th February 2016
+**Discovery Sprint individual report** ([Assignment R1]({{ site.baseurl }}/assignment_r1/)): due 16:00 Monday,11th February 2019

 ## Description

-In this phase, you and your team will conduct a preliminary investigation on a sub-theme related to food and sustainability.
+In this phase, you and your team will conduct a preliminary investigation on a sub-theme related to recycling, upcycling, and the circular economy.
 This is the first step in identifying a specific problem or question that your team will work on for the rest of semester.
 You will need to put into practice the skills and knowledge introduced in the [Preparation Phase]({{ site.baseurl }}/preparation/).
-Participating fully in the Fast Hack and being engaged with your team is the best possible preparation for the rest of the course.
+Participating fully in the Discovery Sprint and being engaged with your team is the best possible preparation for the rest of the course.

 The Fast Hack has two main tasks for each team: